IEC 62443 Compliance in the UK: A Practical Guide for Industrial Organisations

 Industrial cyber security is no longer a niche concern.
-In the UK, manufacturers, utilities, critical infrastructure operators, and system integrators are facing increasing regulatory pressure to demonstrate that their operational technology environments are secure, resilient, and well governed.
+In the UK, manufacturers, utilities, critical infrastructure operators and system integrators face increasing regulatory pressure to demonstrate that their operational technology environments are secure, resilient and well governed.
 IEC 62443 has become the cornerstone standard for achieving this.

 What is IEC 62443?